prisma/prisma1/docs/1.7/04-Reference/02-Service-Configuration/02-prisma.yml/02-YAML-Structure.md

 ## `subscriptions` (optional)

-The `subscriptions` property is used to define all the event subscription functions for your Prisma service.
-Event subscriptions need (at least) two pieces of information:
+The `subscriptions` property is used to define all the subscription webhooks for your Prisma service.
+A subscription needs (at least) two pieces of information:

 - a _subscription query_ that defines upon which event a function should be invoked and what the payload looks like
 - the URL of a _webhook_ which is invoked via HTTP once the event happens